zxdawn/Lightning-and-Convection/BEHR/BEHR-OMINO2-Guide-for-non-Berkeley.md

 1. Run `BEHR_initial_setup` in Matlab;
 2. You will find *behr_paths.m* in BEHR-core-utils/Utils/Constants;
 3. Change paths in behr_paths.m by yourself.
+Check that all the paths listed in behr_paths.m are correct.
+You can validate them by running behr_paths.ValidatePaths() in Matlab, it should return 1 (0 means at least one path is invalid).

 ### Note